begolu2/rktik-thesis/03_implementation.md

 The `Thought` model represents content submissions by users of the site.
 Each instance stores the title text and metadata of the thought.
 All other media related to the thought is contained in `Percept` objects.
 Thoughts also store the context they were posted in, which may either be a parent thought for replies or a mindset for top-level thoughts.

-The thought class is able to generate instances of itself directly from text input received via the UI through a classmethod.
+The thought class is able to generate instances of itself directly from text input received via the UI through a class method.
 This process includes detecting embedded URLs and validating whether they refer to a *valid* HTTP resource, creating `Percept` objects for any text, link or linked picture attachments, relaying notifications triggered by the creation of new thought and percept instances and invalidating caches touched by the new thought.

-Thoughts also have a relation to their votes and helper methods for accessing information about these votes (has a specific user voted, total amount of votes, hotness value).
+Thoughts also have a relation to their votes and helper methods for accessing information about these votes (eg. whether a given user has voted or the total amount of votes).
+This also includes a method to return the *hotness* value of a thought.

+Hotness is a numeric value that depends on the recency of a thought and the number of votes it has received.
+Accordingly, hotness values are higher for more recent thoughts or thoughts with more votes.
+Thoughts with equal numbers of votes are effectively sorted in reverse chronological order, while each additional vote pushes the thought upward in the ordering.

+Given the number of votes (v) and the number of hours since the thought was created (t), a thought’s hotness is:

+	hot = v / pow(t + 2, 1.5)

+This algorithm is adapted from the sorting algorithm used in the social bookmarking site Hacker News^[<https://news.ycombinator.com/>] [see @Salihefendic2010].

 #### Upvote